Let’s look at how to run a regression test which will check every item on every screen and report all differences.

 The process of handling these differences is as important as the differences themselves.
 It is almost certain that some differences were expected – but are there other differences, collateral damage that the regression test is designed to find?

-A great process is to get the Business Analysts or whoever originated the intended changes to come and ‘collect’ their bags.
+The Business Analysts or whoever originated the intended changes (just like passengers) should them come and ‘collect’ their bags.
 When viewing a test result you can simply select a reported difference and mark it as expected.

 TestDrive automatically creates a full audit trail of these differences so you can easily see who collected each bag and why they did it.